 Projected expenditures for the WPCF, the wastewater collection system, and the wastewater pumping stations have been addressed as part of this early planning study.
-Budgetary capital and operating costs associated with the base case scenario for Beacon Falls outlined in this section are provided in Appendix D of this report.
+Budgetary capital and O&M costs associated with the base case scenario for Beacon Falls outlined in this section are provided in Appendix A of this report.
 Capital costs associated with upgrading the WPCF have been based on engineering cost information provided by DPC Engineering.
-Other costs provided in that appendix are for higher-level budgeting purposes only, and have been based on typical parametric considerations such as dollars-per-gallon, taking into consideration the size and age of the facilities as well as other factors.